mila49/cf-repo/README.md

 The current best composite score (0.284) is respectable but leaves clear room for improvement.
 Several directions would be worth exploring:

 - **Broader hyperparameter space.** The grid search covers a limited slice of the parameter space (e.g. `learning_rate ∈ {5e-6, 1e-5, 2e-5, 3e-5}`, `latent_dim ∈ {12, 24, 32, 64}`).
 Extending both edges (higher latent dims, wider learning-rate schedules, longer training with early stopping) may uncover configurations that currently sit outside the searched region.
-- **Bayesian / adaptive search.** Replace the exhaustive grid with Bayesian optimisation (Optuna, W&B Sweeps) to explore the space more efficiently and probe non-uniform regions.
-- **Alternative GAT integration strategies.** The current binary choice “refinement on/off” is coarse.
+- **Alternative GAT integration strategies.** The current binary choice "refinement on/off" is coarse.
 Softer combinations — e.g. residual GAT (`z = z_AE + λ · GAT(z_AE)`), or GAT applied only during clustering-graph construction — might harness attention without over-smoothing.
 - **DAE with tuned masking rates.** The DAE variant has more inductive bias against noise; a targeted DAE sweep with fine-grained `mask_rate` control could outperform the plain AE.
 - **Multi-metric selection.** The composite score is a single scalar aggregating three sub-scores.
 A Pareto-front analysis across silhouette, modularity, and cluster balance could surface configurations that are strong in one axis but discarded by the current weighting.
 - **Subtype-aware objectives.** To improve minor-type ARI, incorporating self-supervised contrastive losses (e.g. per-donor or per-batch positive pairs) could push the encoder toward finer discrimination without leaking reference labels.
+- **Stronger reference and signature validation.** Cross-checking against independent airway atlases, using curated marker panels from multiple studies, and quantifying inter-annotator agreement on ambiguous cells would give a firmer baseline against which to evaluate both clustering quality and attention diagonals.
 - **Cross-dataset validation.** Retraining on additional airway scRNA-seq cohorts would test the generalisability of the current best configuration beyond the Carraro et al. dataset.
 ---

 ## 9. References